 Lauren is passionate about addressing systemic and intersectional barriers that limit opportunity for individuals, and looks to build bridges that will create more just, democratic, and resilient institutions and communities.

-Marina Nuri is the Senior Program Manager at the WES Mariam Assefa Fund.
-She leads the Fund’s strategy and grantmaking in Canada.
+Marina Nuri is the Associate Director for Canada Strategy and Programs at the WES Mariam Assefa Fund.
+She leads the Fund’s grantmaking in Canada.

 Prior to joining the Fund, Marina spent several years designing and managing international development programs across Africa.
 Before that, she spent eight years in management consulting with Accenture, advising both private sector and social impact organizations on strategy and operations.
 Marina has an MBA from the University of Oxford, Said Business School.

 Having worked across the world and seen the value that diversity and economic opportunity brings to workplaces and communities, Marina is passionate about driving racial equity and justice and advancing opportunities for all.

 Nomzana Augustin is the Senior Manager of Strategic Initiatives and Partnerships at the WES Mariam Assefa Fund.
 She drives the Fund’s external partnerships, strategy, and initiatives with funders and other external and internal stakeholders.

 Previously, Zana led and supported economic development and equity-focused initiatives and programs at Save the Children, FHI360, and Management Leadership for Tomorrow (MLT).